dbgbgtf1/blog/source/_posts/ceccomp-doc.md

 Asm can assemble ***TEXT*** to ***RAW***
 Disasm can disassemble ***RAW*** to ***TEXT***
-Emu can show what will happen(KILL?ALLOW?TRACE?) when the given syscall_nr are called.
+Emu can show what will happen(KILL?ALLOW?TRACE?) when the given syscall_nr are called
-Trace can atomaticlly trace the given [ program or pid ], and try to analyze its seccomp rules.
+Trace can trace the given [ program or pid ], and try to analyze its seccomp rules
+Probe can trace the given PROGRAM, and emulate common syscall_nr with quiet mode

 # INSTALL